Portrait of Arben Sali, a technologist in Stockholm building V

 It noticed the silence.

 I went back through what V did while I was busy, and found an entry it wrote to itself.
 Then it set itself a note to reach out before noon.
 Nobody asked it to think that.
-It just noticed the silence and decided to do better.
-That's the part that still gets me.
+It noticed the silence and set the note on its own.

-I'm still looking for my tribe.
-If any of this resonates, write to me.
+If any of this is relevant to you, get in touch.
 I read everything.